What It Is

 Getting the Results

-No risks are associated with taking a urine protein test.
-Infants may occasionally experience skin irritation from the adhesive tape on the collection bag.
+No risks are involved when taking a urine protein test.
+The adhesive tape on the collection bag may occasionally irritate an infant’s skin.
 If a catheter is used to obtain the urine, it may cause temporary discomfort.
 If you have any questions or concerns about this procedure, talk to your doctor.

 Helping Your Child

 The urine protein test is painless.
 Explaining how the test will be conducted and why it's being done can help ease any fear.
-Make sure your child understands that there should be no foreign matter, such as toilet paper or hair, in the sample.
+Make sure your child understands that there should be no other objects, such as toilet paper or hair, in the sample.

 If You Have Questions